NVIDIA/Megatron-LM/README.md

 </pre>

 <a id="realm"></a>
-# REALM Pipeline
+## REALM Pipeline
-This branch is up-to-date with the current progress on building REALM, the open domain information retrieval QA system.
-(We should ensure that this is on a stable branch, ready to use.)
+The following sections (will) reflect the three stages of training a REALM system.
+For now it's just the ICT code.

-The following sections reflect the three stages of training a REALM system.
 Loosely, they are pretraining the retriever modules, then jointly training the language model and the retriever, and then finetuning a question answering head on the language model with fixed retriever.

 ### Inverse Cloze Task (ICT) Pretraining
 1. Have a corpus in loose JSON format with the intention of creating a collection of fixed-size blocks of text as the fundamental units of data.
 For a corpus like Wikipedia, this will mean multiple sentences per block but also multiple blocks per document.